Skip to contents

 Diagnosis:

-# Check total size
+# Check total .stamp/ state size

 info <- fs::dir_info(stamp_dir, recurse = TRUE)